scarolan/ptfe-preflight-check/README.md

 ## Usage Instructions
 Install InSpec on your Linux instance.
 The easiest way to go about this is by installing the Chef Development Kit.
-You can do that with this one-liner:
+You can do that with this one-liner.
+If you are unable to install the ChefDK on your Linux machine, you can still scan the server via SSH from your local machine.
+Simply download and install the ChefDK onto your laptop to use the SSH method.

 ```
 curl https://omnitruck.chef.io/install.sh | sudo bash -s -- -c current -P chefdk